 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
-There are PVC wall finishes to the shower rooms and tiled wall finishes to the kitchen.
+There are PVC wall finishes to the kitchen and shower room.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction consisting of what I assume to be tongue and groove boards laid over timber joists.
+Flooring is of suspended timber construction consisting of tongue and groove boards laid over timber joists.